Hierarchical Rectangle Packing Solved by Multi-Level Recursive Logic-based Benders Decomposition: Experiments

 \section{Experiments}

 We implemented the algorithms using Python 3.10.
 Experiments were performed on Intel Xeon E5-2690 using a single thread.
 CP Optimizer v22.1 was used as a CP solver, and Gurobi Optimizer v12.0 as a MILP solver.
+Implementation is provided in \cite{grus2026hrp}.